 PREPARE: Read through the cake recipe before you start baking.
 Make sure that you have all the necessary ingredients available.
 Often times a cake recipe will call for room-temperature ingredients (like butter and eggs) and setting them out ahead of time so that they can gradually soften is best.

 MIXING TOOLS: The tools you use to mix cake can be just as important as the ingredients.
 Many cakes utilize the creaming method which is creaming together the butter and sugar first.
-While creaming, the sugar crystals are cut into the butter -or fat- which create tiny pockets of air that will help the cake to rise.
+While creaming, the sugar crystals are cut into the butter -or fat- which creates tiny pockets of air that will help the cake to rise.
 It is important is use a stand mixer in this method as you often want to cream the butter and sugar at high speeds for a longer amount of time.
 While a hand-held mixer will work, it may not get you the same results.
 This specific Pumpkin Earthquake cake can easily be mixed by hand (although you will want to sift the cake mix first), with a hand-held mixer, or a stand mixer.

 PANS: Pans and how you prepare them matter.
-Light colored pans (and glass) work the best for baking cakes.
+Light-colored pans (and glass) work the best for baking cakes.
 Dark metal absorbs heat faster and can result in the bottom and edges of your cake burning.
 The gold standard for preparing pans is the butter, flour, and parchment method.
 This is covering the pan in a thin coat of butter, dusting it with flour (or cocoa for chocolate cakes) and then lining the pan with parchment paper made to fit.
 You can also use my homemade GOOP (my favorite for intricate pans!) or non-stick baking spray.
 I used baking spray for this earthquake cake.

 - 1 box Spice Cake Mix